 An interesting side story – when that watch was first introduced, Rolex took out an ad in the Tribune de Geneve, announcing the watch.
 But the first 100 pieces were not available from Rolex retailers.
 The only way people could get one was by participating in a lottery, which they entered by mailing in a coupon from the newspaper ad.

-In 1954, Rolex introduced the cyclops over the date window.
+The history about Rolex Datejust watches also shows that in 1954 Rolex introduced the cyclops over the date window.
 The stainless steel version of the Datejust was introduced in 1957.
 When it began outselling the gold version, Rolex introduced a stainless and gold version in 1962.

 It was a gold Datejust, not a Day-Date, that was given to future President Dwight Eisenhower on Dec.
 19, 1950.
 It was the 150,000th certified chronometer that Rolex produced.
 Now, you may have seen photos of Ike wearing his Datejust and noticed it has a cyclops crystal – even though he received his watch in 1950, before the cyclops was introduced.
 That’s because Rolex retrofitted his watch with the newer crystal during a routine maintenance.

 And now a few words about each of the other models.
 The Datejust II is a larger, 41mm version of the Datejust.
 It was introduced in 2009 as a nod to the general trend in larger watches.